brainiak/rt-cloud/docs/for-developers.md

 For example, the dicom data typically arrives at the control room computer, and so we want the dataInterface to run on that computer and connect to the projectServer to provide remote access to the experiment script.

 If the module is running remotely we call it a service, and the service connects to the projectServer via a websocket and receives commands to run functions and return results.
-From within the experiment script it just makes normal function calls to these interfaces, and depending on the configuration, those calls can be transparently forwarded to the remote service for processinng.
+From within the experiment script it just makes normal function calls to these interfaces, and depending on the configuration, those calls can be transparently forwarded to the remote service for processing.

 So from a high-level, rt-cloud provides sets of functions for the experiment script to use.
 Some related to getting and putting data (dataInterface) and some related to setting classification results (subjectInterface), and others.
 Those functions can be run locally with the experiment script by simply importing the modules.
 However, if the data or presentation is on a remote computer then these functions need to run remotely.
 In that case we wrap the functions (dataInterace, subjectInterface etc) within a service that houses the functions and makes a websocket connection to projectServer.
 Then when the experiment script makes a function call to one of these services, it is packaged into a network message, send to the service to be run, and the results returned back to the experiment script (all transparent to the script).